SalamSibai/AttendanceSystem/README.md

 To compile the project:

 Once the project is open, navigate to the "Game" tab.
 By default, the first time a project is open, the aspect ratio is set to "free aspect ratio".
 In the "Game" tab window, the aspect ratio should be changed to 16:9.
 Save changes and press the "Play" button on the top center of the screen.
 The project is now executing and can be tested manually in the "Game" tab.
+During testing, the "Console" tab will include messages that indicate the execution of specific actions.

 To build the project: